MinecraftServerControl/mscs/README.md

 worlds).

 ### Scheduling mapping
-You can also schedule mapping using the same method outlined in [scheduling backups](#scheduling-backups).
+Once you've [set up mapping](#setting-up-mapping), you can schedule the world(s) to be mapped periodically using the same method outlined in
+[scheduling backups](#scheduling-backups).
 Simply replace the command with:

     mscs map <world>